 I’ve been a local church pastor in the United Church of Christ since 1980 in Massachusetts and New Hampshire.
 I’m the author or editor of twenty-one books.
 My newest book is Christmas Eve at the Epsom Circle McDonald’s and Other Poems, a seasonal opportunity to celebrate the ways the holy arrives in the midst of the ordinary.

-Other recent Pilgrim Press titles are From the Psalms to the Cloud — Connecting with the Digital Age with Maria Mankin, Gifts in Open Hands — Resources for the Global Community with Kathy Wonson Eddy, All Whom God Has Joined, (resources for same-gender loving marriage) with Leanne McCall Tigert, Caring for Ourselves while Caring for our Elders, with Maria and Leanne, Transgendering Faith, with Leanne.
-Published three years ago was the Shakespeare Reader and Other Christmas Tales which is fun and fiction.
-I write poetry and flash fiction, and am a eight-year NaNoWriMo winner (if you know, you know)
+Recent Pilgrim Press titles are A Child Laughs – Prayers of Justice and Hope, co-written with Maria Mankin, an anthology including the work of more than seventy-seven contributors from around the world, From the Psalms to the Cloud — Connecting with the Digital Age with Maria Mankin, Gifts in Open Hands — Resources for the Global Community with Kathy Wonson Eddy, All Whom God Has Joined, (resources for same-gender loving marriage) with Leanne McCall Tigert, Caring for Ourselves while Caring for our Elders, with Maria and Leanne, Transgendering Faith, a LAMBDA nominee, with Leanne.
+The Shakespeare Reader and Other Christmas Tales is fun and fiction.
+I write poetry and flash fiction, and join NaNoWriMo National Novel Writing Month each November